Digital globe and graphs on blue background.

 Liquid

-Intraday liquidity is an advantage of ETFs over mutual funds.
-Greater liquidity allows for more price control and the ability to put in price protection features.
+Intraday liquidity is a key advantage of ETFs over mutual funds.
+Greater liquidity provides more

 Interested?